crillab/jkahypar/README.md

 // Do something with hypergraph.
 ```

-Note that the methods `createHypergraph` and `joining` are imported from the
+Note that the methods `createHypergraph` and `joining` are statically imported
-classes `HypergraphBuilder` and `UnweightedHyperedge`, respectively.
+from the classes `HypergraphBuilder` and `UnweightedHyperedge`, respectively.

 You may also read a graph from a file written using the hMetis format (page 11
 of [its manual](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf)).